thlaure/backend-review-test/README.md

 * Create a fork of this project
 * **Must have**: Create a dedicated PR targeted on your forked project for the command  (**IMPORTANT**: PR should be targeted on YOUR forked repo and NOT our)
 * **Nice to have**: Create a dedicated refactoring PR targeted on your forked project  (**IMPORTANT**: PR should be targeted on YOUR forked repo and NOT our)
-* Share your project with the Yousign team

 Your PR will be reviewed during our technical interview, and it will be a support to talk about your choices.